vectordotdev/vector/docs/setup/getting-started/sending-your-first-event.md

 Exit `vector` by pressing `ctrl+c`.

 You'll notice this time the event is structured.
 Vector knows when an event is structured or not and defaults to JSON encoding for outputs that support it.
-You can change the encoding in the [`console` sink options](../../usage/configuration/sinks/console.md).
+You can change the encoding in the
+[`console` sink options][docs.console_sink].

 That's it!
-This tutorial demonstrates the _very_ basic [concepts](../../about/concepts.md) of Vector.
-From here, you can start to think about the various [sources](../../usage/configuration/sources/), [transforms](../../usage/configuration/transforms/), and [sinks](../../usage/configuration/sinks/) you'll need to combine to create your pipelines.
+This tutorial demonstrates the _very_ basic [concepts][docs.concepts] of Vector.
+From here, you can start to think about the various [sources][docs.soures], [transforms][docs.transforms], and [sinks][docs.sinks] you'll need to combine to create your pipelines.